W

 5 Incredible White Marlin Facts

-2. In August 1980, a fisherman caught in Poor Man’s Canyon a white marlin that weighed 135 pounds.
+• In August 1980, a fisherman caught a white marlin in Poor Man’s Canyon that weighed 135 pounds.
 This set a Maryland state record for the species.

-4. Marlins communicate through a combination of body language, movements, and occasionally sound to convey messages to one another.
+• Marlins communicate through a combination of body language and movements to convey messages to one another.

 The white marlin is also known by its scientific name, Kajikia albida.
-Another scientific name commonly used is Tetrapturus Albidus.
+Another scientific name commonly used is Tetrapturus albidus.
 It belongs to the family Istiophoridae, also known as the billfishes, and the genus Tetrapturus.
-While marlins share a lot of similarities with swordfish, they are not actually related.
-They belong to separate scientific families.
+While marlins share a lot of similarities with swordfish, they are distantly related, belonging to separate families within the same order (Istiophoriformes).

 Appearance